microsoft/STL/README.md

 ### Debugging individual tests

-While `stl-lit` is super awesome in finding out that *something* is wrong or not even compiling, it is not really helpfull in debugging *what* is going wrong.
+While `stl-lit` is super awesome in finding out that *something* is wrong or not even compiling, it is not really helpful in debugging *what* is going wrong.
 However, debugging individual tests is rather simple given some additional steps.
-Lets assume we want to debug a new feature where the tests are located in `tests\std\tests\GH_XXXX_meow`
+Let's assume we want to debug a new feature with tests located in `tests\std\tests\GH_XXXX_meow`

-As always build the STL from your branch and run the tests
+As always, build the STL from your branch and run the tests:
 ```
 C:\STL\out\build\x64> ninja
 C:\STL\out\build\x64> python tests\utils\stl-lit\stl-lit.py -v C:\STL\tests\std\tests\GH_XXXX_meow
 ```

-Lets assume one of the test fails an assert and we want to debug that configuration. `stl-lit` will conveniently the build command, which is far to long to provide here in full.
+Let's assume one of the tests fails an assert and we want to debug that configuration. `stl-lit` will conveniently print the build command, which is far too long to provide here in full.
 The important part is to add the following option to provide debug symbols: `/Zi /Fdbark.pdb`.

 You can replace `bark` with any descriptive name you like.
 Add these before the `"-link"` option in the command line